 IV.
 Buy the dip signal system

 I am going to present to you a backtest of a buy-the-dip strategy.
 This strategy is purely technical.
-It will give you buying signals during the dips without macroeconomic states.
+It will provide you with buying signals during dips, regardless of macroeconomic conditions.
 You will have to process this verification before opening a position.
 The source code of this signal system is runnable on the Prorealtime platform.
 It works like an indicator.

 Source code of my buy-the-dip strategy